TonyWang123/getpacket/README.md

 In Opendaylight, "packet-received" notification from module(packet-processing 2013-07-09) provides the ability to obtain any raw packet-data from network to controller.

-# For Opendaylight version of Beryllium
+# For Opendaylight's Beryllium+ version
 The content of "xxxProvider.java " would look like this:
 ```
 import org.opendaylight.controller.sal.binding.api.NotificationService;